Online Guitar lessons for adults

 Show more

-Timothy taught over 56 years ago
+Timothy taught about 2 months ago

 The Student practiced tremolo picking techniques using the song "Mr. Lou."
 The session included fretboard exercises, scale practice, and a detailed breakdown of the intro and first verse of the chosen song.
 The student was assigned to practice the intro and first verse, focusing on memorizing note positions.